Muterra/doc-golix/spec.md

 The symmetric signature / MAC of the author.
 The key for the signature is derived by:

 1. DHE shared secret between author and recipient
 2. Expand shared secret into key material using the file hash as salt.
-(Ex: cipher suite 0x1 would use HKDF+SHA512)
+(Ex: cipher suite 0x1 and address algorithm 0x1 would use HKDF+SHA512 on the SHA512 file hash)

 The material for input into the signature algorithm is then constructed as: